vian0nguyen/the_writings/21/notebookbackup/Thoughts.md

 * at does it mean to inherit generational truama?
 * at does it mean to lose someone you love and have that push you to be a hero?

+## translation
+I get really sad when i think about translations.
+Like an admission she sees how I feel and she does not understand it.
+Her translations, I cannot read but those around us can.
+They look and decry them, unfeeling, without care.
+And what does that mean for us?
+I can't verify it but I do call upon those moments.
+How easy it is to blanket our together with knowledge that we meant nothing...or at least something else.
+In my heart, it feels like I'll always be holding you but I will not say because you never told me that I was in your plan.
+I will not assume I get a spot in your life as you should not assume I'll be here for you forever.

 # resources
 ## can i use.com
 tells you what css and html rules are supported by which browsers